IronWifi/docs/configuration-guides/cnmaestro.md

 - **Expiration Time -** 3600
 - **Token Renewal Time -** 1800

-Do not forget to copy the **client ID and client secret**, you will need them later.
+Do not forget to copy the **client ID and client secret**, these values need to be added in your captive portal settings.

+Controller username = Client ID
+Controller password = Client secret

 Click **save** to continue.